Etherpod/Ship-Enhancements/README.md

   - **Target Scout** - Sets the ship's target to your scout.
 Autopilot and related features that require a target will treat the scout as if it were a planet.
     - Unfortunately, both the **Target Me** and **Target Scout** are unavailable in multiplayer due to technical complications.
 (The fake players that you see in your game don't have any physics, which breaks autopilot and everything else)
 - Other Commands
-  - **Enter Ship Viewer** - Connects to the cameras on the ship and displays a live feed.
+  - **Enter Ship Viewer** - Connects to the ship's scout launcher camera and landing camera, then displays a live feed in the command menu.
+If the scout launcher or landing camera is damaged, their cameras will only show static.
   - **Call Ernesto** - Calls Ernesto.
 (Requires **Ernesto**)

 ### *Items*